outdreamer/build-a-cure/docs/tasks/example_scripts/health.md

 		- if youre used to using a nightlight and/or your cancer grows more at night, try increasing your cortisol at night using high intensity exercise/stressful noises like alarms/blue light from devices/other artificial light, or substances that increase cortisol like grapefruit/citrus/caffeine/resveratrol/licorice (or steroid hormones like pregnenolone/hydrocortisone/other glucocorticoids/corticosteroids if youre otherwise healthy and can tolerate them)
 			- night is when these hormones naturally decrease and when they decrease, they stop suppressing cancer cell growth (lower cortisol at night is why cancer grows more at night)
 			- it should be fine to lower your cortisol in the morning with supplements/food, since your cortisol will likely increase then anyway, regardless of what else you do in the morning
-			- check if youve disrupted your normal light exposure or exercise timing or vitamin D/melatonin use or other sleep-relevant variable habits/patterns, if youve changed something recently as a possible trigger of cancer, bc I got used to having continuous light exposure, and when I stopped using a nightlight, I got cancer
+			- check if youve disrupted your normal light exposure or exercise timing or vitamin D/melatonin use or other sleep-relevant variable habits/patterns, if youve changed something recently as a possible trigger of cancer
 			- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3380297/ - 'resveratrol increases cortisol synthesis'
 			- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5546099/#:~:text=Table%201.1%20%20%20%20Tumor%20type%20,%5B%2069%2C%2070%5D%20%202%20more%20rows%20
 			- glucocorticoids are contraindicated for some cancers and in some doses/usages